ioccc-src/winner/2018/bellard/README.md

 ```

 The original images for [fruits][1] and [vintage cars][2] come from
 Wikipedia and were resized to a width of 1024 pixels.
-Warning: the
-program is not protected against invalid input.

 The program should be portable on any Unix system.
 On Windows the line
 `_setmode(0, 32768); _setmode(1, 32768);` must be added at the start of